slatedb/slatedb/rfcs/0004-checkpoints.md

 Checkpoints themselves are also stored in the manifest.
 We’ll store them using the following schema:

 ```

-table ManifestV1 {
+table DbSource {
    // Optional path to a source database from which this database was cloned
-   source_path: string;
+   source_path: string (required);

    // Optional source checkpoint ID
-   source_checkpoint: UUID;
+   source_checkpoint: UUID (required);
+}

+table ManifestV1 {
+   // Optional details about the source checkpoint for the database
+   source: DbSource

    // Optional epoch time in seconds that this database was destroyed
    destroyed_at_s: u64;

    ...

-   // A list of current checkpoints that may be active
+   // A list of current checkpoints that may be active (note: this replaces the existing
+   // snapshots field)
    checkpoint: [Checkpoints] (required);
 }